Jasonette/documentation/docs/document.md

 ### How to enable ads
 Ads aren't enabled by default, so you have to enable them.
 To enable them, do the following steps:

-1. Download the latest version of Jasonette from the `develop` branch and unzip: https://github.com/Jasonette/JASONETTE-iOS/archive/develop.zip
+1. Download the latest version of Jasonette from the `master` branch and unzip: [master branch download](https://github.com/Jasonette/JASONETTE-iOS/archive/master.zip)
 2. Download CocoaPods from here: https://cocoapods.org/app
 3. Run CocoaPods.
 From the app menu, open `File > Open Podfile`.
 Then find the project folder you just unzipped.
 From the project folder, go into `app` folder and you should see a file called `Podfile`.
 Select that file and open it from CocoaPods app.
 You should see this screen: